App-vNext/Polly/README.md

 ## Documentation

 This README aims to give a quick overview of some Polly features - including enough to get you started with any resilience strategy.
-For deeper detail on any resilience strategy, and many other aspects of Polly, be sure also to check out the [documentation][polly-docs].
+For deeper detail on any resilience strategy, and many other aspects of Polly, be sure also to check out [pollydocs.org][polly-docs].

 ## Quick start